bkw777/dl2/README.md

 Disk image format [disk_image_files.txt](ref/disk_image_files.txt)

 ## trivia
 The "ROOT  " and "PARENT" labels are not hard coded in TS-DOS.
 You can set them to other things.
 Sadly, this does not extend as far as being able to use ".." for "PARENT", but many other things work.
-The ROOT label allows almost anything, the PARENT label is only limited by what TS-DOS thinks is a valid filename.
-Here are a few examples that do work.
+Almost anything mmay be used for the ROOT label.
+The PARENT label is limited to things that TS-DOS thinks is a valid filename.
+Unfortunately ".." can't be used for PARENT, but here are a few examples that do work.
 ```
 $ ROOT_LABEL=/ PARENT_LABEL=^ dl
 $ ROOT_LABEL='-root-' PARENT_LABEL='-back-' dl